 Kutna Hora, Czech Republic

-Contributed by Derek and Mike from Robe Trotting
+Derek and Mike from Robe Trotting

 A short drive east from Prague lies a small city called Kutna Hora.
 It takes about 90 minutes to reach and makes a great half-day visit.
 It’s a great addition to your Prague itinerary because it’s so easy to reach and the main attractions are clustered together in an already compact city.
 Walking through the town you will notice the faded grandeur of a former silver mining town with baroque buildings and pretty squares.
 Kutna Hora was once the second richest city in Bohemia next to its nearby neighbour, Prague.

 While it has a glorious past, the main draw to Kutna Hora in modern times is the creepy Sedlec Ossuary, also known as the “Bone Church”.
 This small Roman Catholic chapel is located beneath the Cemetery Church of All Saints.
 Inside of this spooky attraction is estimated to showcase the skeletons of 40,000 – 70,000 people.
 The remains are arranged artistically to form decorative features of the chapel making works of art from human skeletons.

 The chapel itself is rather small, so you can go through the ossuary relatively fast.
 Of course, you’ll want to take some time for photographs in the unique holy building.
 While you’re in the town, pay a visit to Saint Barbara’s Cathedral, a much larger cathedral with medieval frescos.
 Kutna Hora is also home to quaint shops and cafes, so you can easily linger in the town beyond the Sedlec Ossuary.